aws-samples/aws-data-pipelines-for-azure-storage/README.md

 ---

-## Cloud intelligence Dashboard for Azure
+## Cloud intelligence Dashboard for Azure (Standard and FOCUS exports)

 For an introduction refer to [How to view Azure costs using Amazon QuickSight](https://aws.amazon.com/blogs/modernizing-with-aws/cloud-intelligence-dashboard-for-azure/)